If you have any questions contact ie@bellevuecollege.edu

 - Your International Advisor will tell you which classes to enroll in.

 Math and English are required parts of degree programming.
-We recommend you finish the placement testing as soon as you create your student accounts.
+Register for placement testing as soon as you create your student accounts.

 English placement: You may have English placement if you submitted exam scores.